 A Deeper Dive on Employer-sponsored Health Insurance: Costs in Five States in Comparison with the United States (Infographics)

-Using data from Medical Expenditure Panel Survey Insurance Component (MEPS-IC), SHADAC conducted a deeper dive into a state-level analysis of ESI trends in order to better understand which states are most affected by increasing premiums and deductibles or might have a population with high enrollment in HDHPs.
-Cost were compared across four categories—HDHP enrollment, average annual deductibles, average annual premiums, and annual employee contributions for single and/or family coverage—for individual states and the United States.
+Using data from Medical Expenditure Panel Survey Insurance Component (MEPS-IC), SHADAC conducted a deeper dive into a state-level analysis of ESI trends in order to better understand which states are most affected by increasing premiums and deductibles or might have a population with high enrollment in High Deductible Health Plans (HDHPs).
+Costs were compared across four categories—HDHP enrollment, average annual deductibles, average annual premiums, and annual employee contributions for single and/or family coverage—for individual states and the United States.

 Minnesota Long-Term Services and Supports Projection Model

 SHADAC collaborated with the Minnesota Department of Human Services to develop a model estimating future Medicaid utilization and spending in Minnesota for long-term services and supports (LTSS).
 The spreadsheet model leveraged data from the American Community Survey (ACS), the state’s Medicaid Management Information System (MMIS), and the state’s Survey of Older Minnesotans to define current Medicaid cohorts and use, calculate projections of future eligibility, and delineate predictors of LTSS service use under different economic and policy assumptions.

 Minnesota Health Care Home Care Coordination Cost Study